guigonzalez/roideux/README.md

 See also the list of [contributors](https://github.com/guigonzalez/roideux/contributors) who participated in this project.

+## Contribution

+- Review of front-end development
+- Correction of bags in desktop and mobile versions
+- SEO in meta tags for indexing content on google

+* **Alan Fernandes** - *DesignOps - Developer*

 ## Acknowledgments

 * To create more understanding about ROI of UX.